Bucket List: Best Tourist Spots in Kelantan

 Kelantan in Malaysia will always be any traveler’s dream destination – thanks to its architecture, natural haven, historical places, temples, jungles, paddy fields, rustic fishing villages, and beaches.

-The state is located in the north-eastern corner of the peninsula which name translates as the “Land of Lightning”.
+The state is located in the northeastern corner of the peninsula, which translates as the “Land of Lightning.”
 And although it’s a part of Malaysia, Kelantan’s culture and lifestyle are somewhat different from the rest of the peninsula.

-> Visit the Reclining Buddha in Wat Photivihan
+Visit the Reclining Buddha in Wat Photivihan